Loading

 Score: 85/100.
 The Telecom Act's shot-clock is a powerful tool — but only if you know to trigger it.
 Infrastructure LLC won without a single affirmative vote because the county missed its deadline.

-Intelligence compiled from 5 news articles, 4th Circuit court records, and FCC shot-clock compliance data
+Cited research compiled from 5 news articles, 4th Circuit court records, and FCC shot-clock compliance data

 Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Know Your Leverage Before You File

-RealClear AI runs a full entitlement risk analysis — zoning, approval pathway, shot-clock leverage, community opposition, and comparable outcomes — fully analyzed.
+RealClear runs a full entitlement risk analysis — zoning, approval pathway, shot-clock leverage, community opposition, and comparable outcomes — fully analyzed.
 Before any attorney is billed.
 Before any filing fee is paid.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions